Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Data cleaning-adjusted confidence interval

 \section{Data cleaning-adjusted confidence interval}

-We would like a procedure that estimates causal parameters as if data were uncorrupted, yet adjusts for data cleaning in the confidence interval.
+We would like a procedure that estimates parameters in nonlinear, heterogeneous causal models as if data were uncorrupted, yet adjusts for data cleaning in the confidence interval.
 Moreover, we would like a procedure that does not require knowledge of the corruption covariance structure in advance, departing from previous work.
 If such a procedure were to exist, it would in some sense preempt the looming trade-off between privacy and precision.